OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:38

-This is the first and greatest commandment.
+This is the foremost and greatest commandment.

 ## Matthew 22:39